exasol/release-droid/doc/design.md

 #### Progress Display
 `dsn~progress-display~1`

-During release process RD displays and continously updates a progress display with the following information
+During release process RD displays and continuously updates a progress display with the following information:
 * when the release has begun
 * how long it is already running
 * when it is expected to be finished